 Motorcycle accidents can result in life-changing wounds and injuries.
 In the case of an accident, motorcycle riders have very little protection other than their gear.
 If a car or truck collides with a motorcyclist, the biker may experience head injuries, back injuries, fractures, and severe road rash.
 Esquire Law fights for the rights of wounded motorcyclists and passengers.
-If you have been involved in a motorcycle accident in Arizona or Utah, you deserve a motorcycle accident lawyer who will fight for the compensation you deserve.
+If you have been involved in a motorcycle accident in Arizona, you deserve a motorcycle accident lawyer who will fight for the compensation you deserve.
 Call our lawyers at (801)-528-7890 to receive assistance for your motorcycle accident case.

 What You Should Know About Motorcycle Accidents